0x77ff/Byte-Stealer/README.md

 # Byte-Stealer 1.2.5
-A logger/spyware written in python 3\
+A piece of malware written in python 3\
 Only works in windows 10/11

 ### Features: